 This past summer when we had the kids out on the sailboat for a few days, Alex had muscle cramps in the night.

 I believe several factors contributed to this unwelcome sleep interruption.

-First of all his sugars had been running high all day.
+First of all, Alex’s sugars had been running high all day.